 10. Paraiso Travel / 2008 (R)

-Are you interested in watching Spanish Cinema from Latin America?
+Are you interested in watching Spanish cinema in Latin America?
 Then, consider checking out films from Argentina, Colombia, and Mexico.

 For novices learning Spanish, Paradise Travel is a magnificent film to start.
 Watch once; you won’t regret it!